iamritesh25/CODSOFT/README.md

 I have uploaded the CODES and screenshots of OUTPUT.

 TASK-1: CHATBOT WITH RULE-BASED RESPONSES
 Build a basic chatbot capable of engaging in simple conversations.
-It responds to greetings, provides information about itself, shares jokes and interesting facts, and offers the current time upon request.
+It responds to greetings, provides information about itself, upon request.
 Users can interact with the chatbot The chatbot continues the conversation until the user types "bye" to exit.
 It's a beginner-friendly project suitable for learning about natural language processing and basic AI concepts.
 This project serves as an educational resource for Python developers interested in creating their own chatbots.

 TASK-2: TIC-TAC-TOE AI GAME